ir-g/ir-g.github.io/_posts/2018-05-18-playing-with-eveything-fixing-nothing-.md

 ---
 layout: post
-title:  "Playing with eveything, fixing nothing."
+title: 'Playing with everything, fixing nothing'
-description:  "A meddling government fiddles away."
+description: A meddling government fiddles away.
-date:   2018-05-18T16:28:28.800Z
+date: {}
+published: true
 ---

 The government managed to demonstrate twice today that independent commissioners and their reports are sometimes either fearing or receiving government rejection or intervention.